 Lighter Capital, a leader in this type of financing, provides loan amounts up to $3 million for tech companies with monthly recurring revenue (MRR) of at least $15,000 over the last three months and at least five clients receiving products or services.
 Borrowers may qualify for a loan for up to 33% of annualized revenue run-rate.
 (To illustrate, the example from their website states that a business on track for $1 million in sales this year can receive a loan of about $330,000.)
 Payments are based on a fixed percentage of income ranging from 2% to 8% but no more than 10%.

-How to qualify for revenue-based financing
+How to Qualify for Revenue-Based Financing

-True revenue-based financing has very specific requirements.
+True revenue-based funding has very specific requirements.
 The first and most important requirement for this type of financing is that the business has sufficient recurring revenues.
 As mentioned before, it’s typical with this type of financing that firms (or investors) will be looking for businesses in certain industries such as technology companies with a track record of generating recurring revenue and strong potential for growth.

 As part of the application process, the business must be able to confirm the source of revenues and may also need to document how it will use new funding to grow the business.
-Minimum recurring revenue requirements of at least $10,000 – $20,000 or more per month would not be unusual.
+Minimum recurring revenue requirements of at least $10,000 to $20,000 or more per month would not be unusual.
 There may be annual revenue requirements as well.

 Ideally when you’re looking for small business, you’ll want to shop around for financing options that best fit your business needs and for which you qualify.
 Since RBF is available through specialized financing companies, you may have very limited options.
 You may find potential investors from the investment community, or perhaps from a trade association or networking with other entrepreneurs in your industry.

 If you don’t fit the rather narrow criteria for RBF, you may want to look at other types of financing based on revenues.
 Businesses with solid monthly revenues may qualify for a merchant cash advance or business cash advance, for example.
-Both of these products offer advances against future revenues and will rely largely on recent revenues (often the last 6-12 months) to make an underwriting decision.
+Both of these products offer advances against future revenues and will rely largely on recent revenues (often the last six to 12 months) to make an underwriting decision.
 MCAs and BCAs are widely available to many types of businesses, as long as they have sufficient revenues.
 Credit score requirements are typically very low.

 Another type of financing that looks at revenues is accounts receivable financing or invoice financing (or factoring).
 With that type of financing, the business is pledging income from sales that have already occurred, but for which it has not yet been paid.